pyglet/pyglet/doc/programming_guide/migration.rst

 pyglet 2.0 includes a number of breaking changes, so some effort may be needed to be upgrade your application or game.
 Primarily, pyglet 2.0 is now built around modern OpenGL (3.3+), wheras previous releases used legacy OpenGL 2.0 contexts.
-While much has changed internally, the user facing API remains mostly the same.
+While much has changed internally, the user facing APIs remain mostly the same.
 This means that if your program does not use much OpenGL directly, migrating to pyglet 2.0 will be fairly easy.
 If your program *does* make heavy use of OpenGL, then all of the caveats that go with modernizing an